yellowtree/geoip-detect/readme.txt

 == Upgrade Notice ==

+= 3.1.0 =
+The property access for shortcodes has been rewritten so that property names such as "extra.original.zip" (Datasource: ipstack) are possible now.

 = 3.0.3.1 =
 Hotfix for the Manual download Maxmind datasource.
 The Plugin was renamed to Geolocation IP Detection in order to prevent trademark issues.